Learn the story of Jiang Ziya, one of the most renowned—and eccentric—strategists from Chinese history

-Years later, the duke came across Jiang on a hunting trip.
+Years later, the duke saw Jiang fishing while out on a hunting trip.
 Curiously, the old man used no bait, but simply muttered “姜太公钓鱼，愿者上钩 (When Lord Jiang fishes, there are always fish willing to be caught).”
 A woodcutter had teased him, saying, “You never catch any fish in a hundred years,” and Jiang replied, “You do not know that I am fishing for kings and princes.”

 The intrigued duke went to speak to Jiang, and was impressed by his intelligence and hired him as an adviser.
 Jiang helped the duke and later his son to topple the Shang and establish the Zhou dynasty.
 The phrase “姜太公钓鱼，愿者上钩” also became a well-known idiom, meaning that people of stellar ability will naturally attract others.

 Eccentricity aside, Jiang is also renowned for his military expertise.
 Jiang is credited with the feat of writing China’s oldest book of military strategy, the Liutao or Six Secret Strategic Teachings, centuries before Sun Tzu wrote the globally renowned The Art of War.